linxule/linxule.github.io/_pages/cv.md

 # Professional and University Activities

+* Strategic Management Society
+  * Member, 2022 - Present
+  * SMS 42nd Annual Conference London, Volunteer

+* Academy of Management
+  * Reviewer, Special Research Forum (SRF) on “The Human Side of the Future of Work: Understanding the Role People Play in Shaping a Changing World”, 2022
-* Academy of Management, 2019 - Present
+  * Member, 2019 - Present
-	* Member
-	* OMT and ENT Division, Ad-Hoc Reviewer
+  * OMT and ENT Division, Ad-Hoc Reviewer, 2019 - Present
-* Consortium for the Advancement of Research Methods and Analysis (CARMA) , 2021 - Present
+* Consortium for the Advancement of Research Methods and Analysis (CARMA)
-  * CARMA PhD Representative at Imperial College Business School
+  * CARMA PhD Representative at Imperial College Business School, 2021 - Present
 * Imperial College Business School, 2019 - 2020
   * Doctoral Student Staff Committee, MRes Social Chair
 * University of Chicago, Booth School of Business, 2018 - 2019